 It has been almost 60 years since the Syndesmosis Concept was first introduced in Italy, yet it remains relatively unknown.
 Despite sound surgical principles, indisputable evidence and unmatched results, mainstream medicine remains easily dismissive of something so radically different.
-Thus, the limited availability of the Syndesmosis Procedure is a challenge with many layers.
+Thus, the limited availability of Syndesmosis Bunion Surgery is a challenge with many layers.

 Dr. Wu versus the Medical Council of Hong Kong

 In 2013 the Medical Council of Hong Kong (HKMC) accused Dr. Wu of misconduct following complaints from a Singapore-based patient who underwent Syndesmosis Bunion Surgery in 2009.
 Dr. Wu stood accused of medical bias – for telling the patient too many advantages of Syndesmosis Bunion Surgery, too few advantages of the traditional bone-breaking procedures and failing to reveal all possible complications, despite the patient suffering none.

 The patient refused to provide a medical report to substantiate her claims and the MCHK could not find any problem with the patient’s surgical management and results, yet the MCHK suspended Dr. Wu’s medical license for 3 months and until further review of his practice.